 EMS Compact History

-The initial work on the EMS Compact began in 2012 with the goal of developing a model interstate compact for states’ to use to solve the problem associated with day-to-day deployment of EMS personnel across state boundaries.
+The initial work on the EMS Compact began in 2012 to develop a model interstate compact for states to use to solve the problem associated with the day-to-day deployment of EMS personnel across state boundaries.
 Examples of day-to-day deployments include, but are not limited to:

 • EMS Providers responding as part of an agency with a multi-state footprint

-• Staffing for large unplanned events such as that do not reach the level of a Governor’s declaration of a disaster
+• Staffing for large unplanned events, such as those that do not reach the level of a Governor’s declaration of a disaster

 • Staffing for large planned events such as concerts and races

-The project was inspired by the interstate compacts that made it possible for multi-state recognition of nursing licenses and state drivers’ licenses on short term and/or condition-limited bases.
+The project was inspired by interstate compacts, which made it possible for nursing licenses and state driver’s licenses to be recognized by multiple states on short-term and/or condition-limited bases.

 Phase One – National Advisory Panel (NAP)